Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Games of Size Seven

 \begin{theo} If $\Gamma$ is a game with 7 vertices then $\Gamma$ is isomorphic to exactly one of $\Gamma_{I}, \Gamma_{II}$ or $ \Gamma_{III}$. \end{theo}

 \begin{proof} The three types are distinguished by their automorphism groups and so no two are isomorphic.

 We use the labeling procedure as in Theorem \ref{theo05}.
 Choose a vertex and label it $0$.
-The three output vertices in $\Gamma(0)$ form either a 3-cycle or a straddle.
+The three output vertices in $\Gamma(0)$ form either a $3$-cycle or a 3-order.
 Similarly for the three input vertices of $\Gamma^{-1}(0)$.